How to Choose the Best Lubricant For Plastic Parts?

 How to Choose the Right Plastic Lubricant?

-Plastic lubricants are essential for greasing or polishing plastic parts to increase their life and reduce power consumption and friction.
-When choosing a lubricant, the most crucial factor is how compatible it is with the plastic part.
+When choosing a lubricant, the most crucial factor is its compatibility with the plastic part.
 Research studies have consistently shown lubricating plastic sliding bearings can increase their life span by four to five times.

 How to Figure Out the Compatibility of Plastic Parts and Lubricants?